f3d-app/f3d/AI_POLICY.md

 1. I use AI to do write comments, chat, and discuss with others.

-This is unnacceptable and you will be warned and BANNED on repeated offenses.
+This is unacceptable and you will be warned and BANNED on repeated offenses.
 Use your own voice.

 1. I use AI to improve my comments because english is not my first language.